WPChill/download-monitor-learndash-integration/readme.txt

 2. Copy the plugin zip file (dlm-aam-learndash.x.x.x.zip) up to your server and unzip it somewhere on the file system.
 3. Copy the \"dlm-aam-learndash\" folder into the /wp-content/plugins directory of your WordPress installation.
 4. Login to your website and go to the Plugins section of your admin panel.
-5. Look for \"Download Monitor - Advanced Access Manager - Learndash\" and click Activate.
+5. Look for \"Download Monitor & LearnDash integration\" and click Activate.

 == Frequently Asked Questions ==

 = How can I say thanks? =

-* Give us 5 stars on [Wordpress](https://wordpress.org/support/plugin/dlm-aam-learndash/reviews/)
+* Give us 5 stars on [Wordpress](https://wordpress.org/support/plugin/dlm-learndash-integration/reviews/)
 * Just recommend our plugin to your friends! or
 * Follow us on [Twitter](https://twitter.com/wpchillhq "Twitter")